 Sag Harbor History & Culture

-Given its coastal location, it should come as no surprise that the sea plays a massive factor in Sag Harbor’s history.
-In particular, the village became the capital of the nascent nation’s whaling industry, attaining a status so revered it garnered multiple mentions in “Moby Dick.”
-Echoes of that past remain, in one sense with the so-called Old Whaler’s Church and in a way more literal sense with the local Whaling Museum.
-In general, Sag Harbor became the port du jour in 1789 when Congress declared it the official port of entry into the U.S., the first stop for any vessel entering the country.
-Such a distinction enabled the area to emerge as a hotbed of social vitality where all kinds of people—sailors, merchants, artists—freely mixed.
+Given Sag Harbor’s coastal location, there should be no surprise that the sea plays a massive factor in its history.
+In particular, the village was the capital of this once-nascent nation’s whaling industry, attaining a status so revered it garnered multiple mentions in “Moby Dick.”
+Echoes of that past remain, in one sense, with the so-called Old Whaler’s Church and, in a way more literal sense, with the local Whaling Museum.
+Sag Harbor became the port du jour in 1789 when Congress declared it the official port of entry into the U.S., the first stop for any vessel entering the country.
+Such a distinction enabled the area to emerge as a hotbed of social vitality where all kinds of people — sailors, merchants, artists — freely mixed.
 But even though the last whaling ship set sail centuries ago, Sag Harbor remains a bustling hub of activity today.